anjackson/anjackson.github.io/content/page/a-brief-history-of-aero.md

 author: anj
 created: '2004-07-16'
 changed: '2006-07-27'
-redirect_from:
-- "/node/735/"
-permalink: "/2004/07/16/a-brief-history-of-aero/"
 category: General
 tags: []
+url: "/2004/07/16/a-brief-history-of-aero/"
+aliases:
+  - "/node/735/"
+date: '2004-07-16'
 ---
-{% include _image.html nid="713" align="left" hspace="10" vspace="5" width="" %}To settle [an argument I was embroiled in](http://anjackson.net/node/714), I wrote to Nestle to ask them about the history of Aero chocolate.
+{% include _image.html nid="713" align="left" hspace="10" vspace="5" width="" %}

+To settle [an argument I was embroiled in](http://anjackson.net/node/714), I wrote to Nestle to ask them about the history of Aero chocolate.
 They decided to send me a letter rather than an email (how quaint!), so while I was home and scanned and OCR'd it (so there may be a few character recognition errors).
 Here's what they said....
 <!--break-->

 # Covering Letter